Accessing diagnostic information in the extended events log

-In the Microsoft JDBC Driver 4.0 for SQL Server, tracing (Tracing Driver Operation) has been updated to make it easier to easier to correlate client events with diagnostic information, such as connection failures, from the server's connectivity ring buffer and application performance information in the extended events log.
+In the Microsoft JDBC Driver 4.0 for SQL Server, tracing (Tracing driver operation) has been updated to make it easier to correlate client events with diagnostic information, such as connection failures, from the server's connectivity ring buffer and application performance information in the extended events log.
 For information about reading the extended events log, see View Event Session Data.

 For connection operations, the Microsoft JDBC Driver for SQL Server will send a client connection ID.
 If the connection fails, you can access the connectivity ring buffer (Connectivity troubleshooting in SQL Server 2008 with the Connectivity Ring Buffer) and find the ClientConnectionID field and get diagnostic information about the connection failure.
 Client connection IDs are logged in the ring buffer only if an error occurs.
-(If a connection fails before sending the prelogin packet, a client connection ID will not be generated.)
+(If a connection fails before sending the prelogin packet, a client connection ID won't be generated.)
 The client connection ID is a 16-byte GUID.
 You can also find the client connection ID in the extended events target output, if the client_connection_id action is added to events in an extended events session.
-You can enable tracing and rerun the connection command and observe the ClientConnectionID field in the trace, if you need further client driver diagnostic assistance.
+If you need further client driver diagnostic assistance, you can enable tracing and rerun the connection command to observe the ClientConnectionID field in the trace.

 You can get the client connection ID programmatically by using ISQLServerConnection Interface.
 The connection ID will also be present in any connection-related exceptions.

-When there is a connection error, the client connection ID in the server's BID trace information and in the connectivity ring buffer can help correlate the client connections to connections on the server.
+When there's a connection error, the client connection ID in the server's Built In Diagnostics (BID) trace information and in the connectivity ring buffer can help correlate the client connections to connections on the server.
 For more information about BID traces on the server, see Data Access Tracing.
-Note, the data access tracing article also contains information about performing a data access trace, which does not apply to the Microsoft JDBC Driver for SQL Server; see Tracing Driver Operation for information on doing a data access trace using the Microsoft JDBC Driver for SQL Server.
+Note, the data access tracing article also contains information about data access trace, which doesn't apply to the Microsoft JDBC Driver for SQL Server; see Tracing driver operation for information on doing a data access trace using the Microsoft JDBC Driver for SQL Server.

 com.microsoft.sqlserver.jdbc.traceactivity = on